michal-filip/momence-assignment/PROJECT_REQUIREMENTS.md

    1.1 Dependencies should be managed using `yarn`, not using `npm`.
    1.2 App should minimise runtime dependencies and attempt to use lightweight dependencies over heavy ones 1.3 App should vite and vitest for unit testing

-## Non-Functional Requirements

-N1.
-Modular and extensible codebase for adding new features.
-N2.
-Error handling and robust logging.
-N3.
-Any external references are configured in some location instead of being hardcoded throughout codebase